Uhm-J/PRS/README.md

 plink --bfile /path/to/target_plink --bmerge /path/to/control_plink --make-bed --out /path/to/output_plink
 ```

-*Make sure that there are only overlapping SNPs in these to files.
-You can accomplish this by using `cat` and the rsIDs of both files and keeping these.
+*Note:* Make sure that there are only overlapping SNPs in these to files.
+You can accomplish this by using `cat` and the rsIDs of both files and retaining these SNPs.
-It could be that it's necessary to flip ambigious SNPs, but plink will suggest doing so.*
+It could be that it's necessary to flip ambigious SNPs, but plink will suggest doing so.

 5. Run the Snakemake pipeline for QC'ing the data: